devm33/firebase-minichat/README.md

 }
 ```

-Note, this give anyone read and write access to your database.
+Note, this gives anyone read and write access to your database.

 ## 3. Layout HTML for Chat App

-Add at the top of your `index.html` somewhere for the messages to go and the
+Above the Firebase code snippet in your `index.html` add somewhere for the
-form to input them:
+messages to be displayed and the form to input them:

 ```html
 <!DOCTYPE html>